neo-project/docs/docs/en-us/gettingstarted/develop.md

 > [!Note]
 >
-> If you have NeoContractPlugin of Neo2 installed in Visual Studio, you must uninstall it before your can install the NeoContractPlugin of Neo3.
+> If you have NeoContractPlugin of Neo Legacy installed in Visual Studio, you must uninstall it before you can install the NeoContractPlugin of Neo N3.

 1. Pull the project [neo-devpack-dotnet](https://github.com/neo-project/neo-devpack-dotnet) and open `neo-devpack-dotnet.sln` in Visual Studio.